d4vidsha/terraform-aws-lambda-hello-world/README.md

 ## Deploying the serverless app

-Assuming you have authenticated with the AWS CLI, you can run the following commands to deploy the infrastructure.
+Assuming you have authenticated with the AWS CLI, you can run the following commands from the root of this repository to deploy the infrastructure.

 1. Initialise Terraform.